FrancescoCalvanese/DCA_Reintegration/Terminal_Implementation/README.md

 ## About adabmDCA
 [adabmDCA](https://www.biorxiv.org/content/10.1101/2025.01.31.635874v1) is the primary package designed for training Direct Coupling Analysis (DCA) generative models and generating artificial protein/RNA designs.
-Detailed instructions on operating the package can be found in the [documentation](https://spqb.github.io/adabmDCApy/).
+Detailed instructions on installing and operating the package can be found in the [documentation](https://spqb.github.io/adabmDCApy/).
 This guide explains how to use adabmDCA to train a reintegrated bmDCA model.

 ## Command Syntax
 To run the training of a reintegrated DCA model, use the following command: